Go to: Extra > Products > Products

 If this product is a service, check Yes, otherwise leave this as no.

-Enter your registration number here.
+Enter the product’s registration number here.
 The registration number must be entered in order to use the logbook information / order delays in this product.

 Text entered here will be displayed in red, when a product is added.